mario-mueller/hicss-2023/print/manuscript.md

 ---
 title: "The Role of Dependency Networks in Developer Participation Decisions in Open Source Software Ecosystems: An Application of Stochastic-Actor Oriented Models"

-abstract: |
+---

+**Abstract**

-  Open source software relies on the contributions of developers who voluntarily participate in the project.
+*Open source software relies on the contributions of developers who voluntarily participate in the project.
 While prior research has investigated social characteristics, relations, and connections that influence a developer's participation, we argue that the technical relations and connections of projects, which emerge through dependencies between packages in software ecosystems, play a focal role in that decision as well.
 We empirically test these assertions by applying stochastic-actor oriented models to an affiliation network in the JavaScript software ecosystem.
 Our results show that while the number of dependencies of a project does not influence participation, developers are more likely to participate in projects to which their own projects have dependency relations.
-This study thereby contributes to the understanding of driving antecedents of developer\'s participation decisions by highlighting the importance of project interdependencies in software ecosystems.
+This study thereby contributes to the understanding of driving antecedents of developer\'s participation decisions by highlighting the importance of project interdependencies in software ecosystems.*

-keywords: "Open Source Software Participation, Software Ecosystems, Longitudinal Network Analysis, Dynamic Network Evolution, Affiliation Networks"
+**Keywords:** Open Source Software Participation, Software Ecosystems, Longitudinal Network Analysis, Dynamic Network Evolution, Affiliation Networks.

-bibliography: /Users/mariomueller/Workspace/hicss-2023/references.bib
----

-# Introduction
+# 1. Introduction

-Unlike software development in organizations, *open source software (OSS)* projects are usually undertaken by a decentralized community of developers who collaborate via development platforms to produce the software [@Fang2009; @Lindberg2016].
-Often, these developers are not paid [@Crowston2011; @Roberts2006], although a fraction is employed by companies specifically to help in OSS development [@vonKrogh2012].
-Thereby, OSS projects depend on the continuous, voluntary participation of distributed developers [@Mockus2002; @Roberts2006].
+Unlike software development in organizations, *open source software (OSS)* projects are usually undertaken by a decentralized community of developers who collaborate via development platforms to produce the software (Fang & Neufeld, 2009; Lindberg et al., 2016).
+Often, these developers are not paid (Crowston, 2011; Roberts et al., 2006), although a fraction is employed by companies specifically to help in OSS development (von Krogh et al., 2012).
+Thereby, OSS projects depend on the continuous, voluntary participation of distributed developers (Mockus et al., 2002; Roberts et al., 2006).

 Previous research has therefore investigated what factors influence a developer's decision to participate in a project.
 In doing so, studies have focused on individual-related factors that lead to intrinsic and extrinsic motivations (von Krogh et al., 2012), as well as project-related factors, such as organizational sponsorship or license restrictions (Stewart et al., 2006).
 Researchers also have taken the social structure of projects and their community into account by applying techniques from social network analysis (e.g., Grewal et al., 2006; Hahn et al., 2008; Oh & Jeon, 2007).